xinghalok/micromtn/articles/HostingWithApache.md

     sudo a2dissite default
     sudo a2ensite sitename.com
-    sudo service apache restart
+    sudo /etc/init.d/apache2 restart

 Now if you navigate to your page, you should see your Flask app up and running.
 Congrats.
 That took about 10 minutes, I hope.
-Of course, this just barely scratches the surface of the power and flexibility of apache2 and mod_wsgi, but those are topics you and I will <a href="http://sleepy-headland-2831.herokuapp.com/">exploring more</a> as we go on to build bigger web apps.
+Of course, this just barely scratches the surface of the power and flexibility of apache2 and mod_wsgi, but those are topics you and I will be <a href="http://sleepy-headland-2831.herokuapp.com/">exploring more</a> as we go on to build bigger web apps.

 The beauty of this approach is not only that it is fast and relatively painless (I could write a shell script that would make this a 10 second process...hmmm), but it is also quite modular.
 Simply rinse and repeat these steps for individual apps and you can switch between them using a2dissite and a2ensite.
 If you have more than one URL redirecting to the EC2 instance, you can configure Apache2 to serve each one by way of creating unique sitename.com configs as done above.

-If you have any questions, be sure to email me at me.anzuoni at gmail dot com.
+If you have any questions, be sure to email me at me.anzuoni at gmail dot com or hit me up on my Twitter, <a href="https://twitter.com/SexyUlysses">@SexyUlysses</a>.